|

 -

-The International Sunspot Number is the definitive indicator of sunspot activity.
+the definitive indicator of

 It has been calculated daily from 1749.
 Currently the Sunspot Index